 Robert Cornell is a Licensed Marriage and Family Therapist in Los Angeles, Ca. His specialty is in spiritual psychology, the rich area of overlap between psychology and spirituality.
 His passion is in exploring with his clients this deep interconnection between these fields of healing, growth and personal realization.
-Robert trained for 11 years from 1973–1984 as a Zen Buddhist monk with Taizan Maezumi Roshi at the Zen Center of Los Angeles.

-The work Robert does today with therapy clients and those he mentors as a Spiritual Director is a seamless integration of psychology and spirituality.
+The work Robert does today with those he mentors as a Spiritual Director is a seamless integration of psychology and spirituality.
 For Robert, the deepest healing is always on the spiritual level, but the insights of psychology help us to understand in more detail exactly what needs healing.
 Recently, he published the book "Fifty Ways of Letting Go" which details how this integrative work is done.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)